Orangery Roof Construction

 This example is an average sized orangery, for larger orangeries achieving the desired falls can be more problematic.
 Depending on the situation, we may be able to reduce the thickness of the joists to gain a bit more height, increase the height of the fascia or fit additional outlets to reduce the run.

 If those options are not available or desirable, then the least worst option is to have a shallower fall and accept there may be flat areas.
-As stated on the Sarnafil page, standing water has no adverse affect on the roofing membrane and does not affect the guarantee.
+Standing water has no adverse affect on the roofing membrane and does not affect the guarantee of either of the preferred single-ply roofing systems we use, Hertalan or Sarnafil.